ibm-cloud-docs/Cloudant/nl/fr/getting-started.md

         "temperatureField": temperature
     }

-    # Create a document using the Database API.
+    # Create a document by using the database API.
     newDocument = myDatabase.create_document(jsonDocument)

     # Check that the document exists in the database.